ESG Management

 ENEOS Petroleum Association of Japan Vice-President

-Japan Petrochemical Industry Association Director
+Japan Petrochemical Industry Association Vice Chairman

 Japan Chemical Industry Association Policy Coordinating Committee member, Labor Committee member, Technical Affairs Committee member